 Love Food Nourish Nutrition Tips

-- Quinoa - Contains all 9 essential amino acids making it a good plant based source of protein.
-Compared to cereal based grains such as wheat, Quinoa has a high healthy fat content in the form of oleic acid which is beneficial for a healthy heart.
-Quinoa is also nutritious and a source of manganese, magnesium, phosphorous, folate, copper, iron and zinc.
+- Quinoa – Contains all 9 essential amino acids making it a good plant-based source of protein.
+Compared to cereal-based grains such as wheat, Quinoa has a high healthy fat content in the form of oleic acid and is also a source of manganese, magnesium, phosphorous, folate, iron, and zinc (1).

-- Eggs - An excellent source of good quality protein.
-Starting the day of with some good quality protein can help with sustained energy throughout the day and help stabilise blood sugar levels.
-Egg's are also good sources of b vitamins, selenium and iodine and sources of vitamins A, D and K.
+- Eggs – An excellent source of good quality protein.
+Starting the day off with some good quality protein can help with sustained energy throughout the day and help stabilise blood sugar levels.
+Eggs are sources of some b vitamins, selenium, and iodine and sources of vitamins A and D (2).

-- Avocado - Are not called a 'superfood" for nothing, they contain about 20 minerals and vitamins, are a good source of healthy fats and are great for healthy skin.
+- Avocados – Are not called a ‘superfood” for nothing, they contain about 20 minerals and vitamins(3).

 A healthy delicious breakfast with Quinoa, Poached Eggs, Avocado & Pesto.